Sheldon-Lloyd/Cyber.Beast/comic/miniajax/readme.md

     Xenos however does the opposite and chooses cybervators that will hesitate to complete these missions whivh is why Minia and not Jax is selected to join the CyberOps.
   - Cyvolters

-- After falling on the appartment of Makkusu she becomes his personal cybervator steping in to protect him from his bully Akia dispite enforcement being unecceray
+- After falling on the appartment of Makkusu she becomes his personal cybervator steping in to protect him from his bully Akia dispite enforcement being unecessary

+- Makkusu recognizes Minia

+  Makkusu: hey arent you the Cybervator everyone calls Meania you don't seem all that mean

+  Minia: weeell that beacuse you're [special/different]

+  Makkusu: how so?

+  Minia:

 - Minia joins the cyvolters after Kyshumu kills Avis and uses the name Airiona